kubedb/docs/docs/setup/upgrade/index.md

 ## Upgrading KubeDB from `v2021.01.26`(`v0.16.x`) and older to `{{< param "info.version" >}}`

 In KubeDB `v2021.01.26`(`v0.16.x`) and prior versions, KubeDB used separate charts for KubeDB community edition, KubeDB enterprise edition, and KubeDB catalogs.
 In KubeDB `{{< param "info.version" >}}`, we have moved to a single combined chart for all the components for a better user experience.
-This enables seamless migration between the KubeDB community edition and KubeDB enterprise edition.
-It also removes the burden of installing individual helm charts manually.
 KubeDB still depends on [Stash](https://stash.run) as the backup/recovery operator and Stash must be [installed](https://stash.run/docs/latest/setup/) separately.

 In order to upgrade from KubeDB `v2021.01.26`(`v0.16.x`) to `{{< param "info.version" >}}`, please follow the following steps.